Fairuz: 1960s–1970s: Breakthrough and critical acclaim

 In 1971, Fairuz's fame became international after her major North American tour, which was received with much excitement by the Arab-American and American communities and yielded positive reviews of the concerts.
 To date, Fairuz has performed in many countries around the globe, including Syria, Jordan, Iraq, Kuwait, United Arab Emirates, Qatar, Bahrain, Egypt, Tunisia, Algeria, Morocco, France, United Kingdom, Switzerland, Netherlands, Greece, Canada, United States, Mexico, Brazil, Argentina, Australia, Belgium, Italy, and her home country, Lebanon.

-On 22 September, 1972, Assi suffered a brain hemorrhage and was rushed to the hospital.
+On 22 September, 1972, Assi suffered a brain haemorrhage and was rushed to the hospital.
 Fans crowded outside the hospital, praying for him and lighting candles.
-After three surgeries, Assi's brain hemorrhage was halted.
+After three surgeries, Assi's brain haemorrhage was halted.
 Ziad Rahbani, the eldest son of Fairuz and Assi, at age 17, gave his mother the music of one of his unreleased songs, "Akhadou el Helween" (that he had composed to be sung by Marwan Mahfouz in "Sahriyyi" Ziad's first play).
 His uncle Mansour Rahbani re-wrote new lyrics for it to be called "Saalouni n'Nass" ("The People Asked Me") which talked about Fairuz being on stage for the first time without Assi.
-Three months after suffering the hemorrhage, Assi attended the premiere performance of that musical, Al Mahatta, in Piccadilly Theatre on Hamra Street.
+Three months after suffering the haemorrhage, Assi attended the premiere performance of that musical, Al Mahatta, in Piccadilly Theatre on Hamra Street.
 Elias Rahbani, Assi's younger brother, took over the orchestration and musical arrangement for the performance.